nilsmango/project7III/content/tap/manual/_index.md

 ### 3.1.1 Settings
 In Settings you can configure very useful things, like the connection or touch indicators (great for tutorials etc.).
 - You will also find a button to enable/disable all [Performance Features](#4-1-performance-features).
+- **Default MIDI Layout** sets which note layout Tap should use when you arrive in the MIDI pads of a MIDI track.
+You can choose the compact pad layouts, the larger pad layout, or the keyboard layout.
+On iPad the default "pad" choice is the 8 Pads layout; on iPhone it is the 4ths layout.

 ### 3.2 Main Views
 The main Ableton Live controller views share some common elements, described below.